AntJoaquimDev/cuidapet_api/README.md

 This sample code handles HTTP GET requests to `/` and `/echo/<message>`

-# Create api with date and shlf.
+# Create api with Dart SDK and shlf.

 ## Running with the Dart SDK